allydunham/aa_subtypes/docs/hclust_pca_no_sig_dynamic_cos.md

 Summary:

-* N0 - Outliers, on average seems to prefer being hydrophobic
+* N0 - Outliers
 * N1 - Moderately selective against everything
 * N2 - Nonselective
 * N3 - Anything but proline

+### N0

+Outliers are all positive ER positions from MAPK1, with a particular preference for hydrophobic residues.
+This suggests addition of hydrophobic residues here creates a GoF phenotype in MAPK1, but no other asparagine's have this property.

 ## P - Proline